tanghui315/speakr-app/readme.md

 ### 2. Local Development

+**NOTE: This method is currently not working.
+Please use the Docker installation method above.**

 Follow these steps to run Speakr on your local machine for development or testing.

 1.  **Clone the Repository:**